The 10 Best Things To Do in Kintamani, Bali

 “Saya allergie kecap” means you are allergic to soy.

-IS IT SAFE?
+IS KINTAMANI SAFE?

-Kintamani felt safe to me—it is a very busy tourist area because of Mount Batur.
+Kintamani felt safe to me.
+It is a very busy tourist area because of Mount Batur.
 However, I recommend staying up to date with your country’s travel advisories.
-Follow basic rules of safety while traveling including:
+Follow basic rules of safety while traveling, including:

 Keep an eye on personal belongings and valuable items.
 Do not leave them in your bike.